SteppaCodes/SteppaCodes/README.md

 ### 👋 Introduction

 Hi there!
-I’m Steppa, also known as The API Artist.
+I’m Steppa, also known as **The API Artist**.
 As a Django developer, I’m dedicated to crafting APIs in the most exquisite ways possible.
 I approach backend development as an art form, earning the nickname "The API Artist" because I treat each project as a canvas, meticulously shaping every detail to create efficient and impactful solutions—true masterpieces.

 ### 🎨 Expertise and Skills

-With over two years of experience, my expertise lies in building APIs that are not only highly functional but also robust and scalable.
-Python and Django are my core tools, which I use to design structured, maintainable applications that meet real-world demands.
+With **over two years of experience**, my expertise lies in building APIs that are not only highly functional but also robust and scalable.** Python** and **Django** are my core tools, which I use to design structured, maintainable applications that meet real-world demands.
 My development philosophy is anchored in the principle “Stick to the Code” — a commitment to writing clean, efficient, and refined code, where the true artistry of backend development shines.

 ### 🚀 Growth Mindset